lichang333/CS290-OSU-ecampus/lecctures/week6.md

 This from should submit asynchronously via a POST.
 It needs to send a content-type of application/json (you can also experiment with other content-types like applcation/x-www-form-urlencoded).
 You should display the data you get back (which should match the data you send).
 It will be stored as a string in the data field of the JSON encoded string returned from the server.

-If you run into trouble you can use a tool like: https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo (Links to an external site.)
+If you run into trouble you can use a tool like: https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo

 which will let you submit data manually via a GUI to check what the output looks like.